 Steve Jobs, one of the greatest innovators of all time, had some amazing things to say about life, innovation, and leadership.
-His quotes have always inspiring to me so I wanted to share my favorites here with you.

-20 of my favorite quotes to help inspire you today:
+Here are 20 of my favorite quotes to help inspire you today:

 1. Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.